How to Value a Business

 Business value can be problematic if the same valuation is intended to be used for two or more different purposes.
-For example, how to determine the business value for the purpose of selling a company or attracting outside investment capital may contain speculative elements based on future potential that may be acceptable to a risk oriented investor but not acceptable to a court charged with determining value of a business under some set of statutory standards and legal precedents.
+In determining the business value for the purpose of exit planning and selling a company or attracting outside investment capital may contain speculative elements based on future potential that may be acceptable to a risk oriented investor but not acceptable to a court charged with determining value of a business under some set of statutory standards and legal precedents.
 A good portion of determining the correct value is knowing the receiver and or buyer group and trying to understand how they perceive risk and expected return for a investment.
 So therefore part of determining business value relies on subjective factors to attempt to analyze and understand the value in the eyes of a group of beholders for a given business.

-1. How to value a business as a going concern.
-Value (Worth) of a Business in continued use, as a mass body of income producing assets, and as a going-concern business enterprise.
+1. Valuation of a business as a going concern.
+Worth of a Business in continued use, as a mass body of income producing assets, and as a going-concern business enterprise.

-2. How to value a business as a body of assets.
-Value (Worth) of a Business in place, as part of a mass group of assets, but not in current use in the production of income, and not as a going-concern business enterprise.
+2. Valuation of a business as a body of assets.
+Worth of a Business in place, as part of a mass group of assets, but not in current use in the production of income, and not as a going-concern business enterprise.

-3. How to value a business as an orderly disposition.
-Value (Worth) of a Business in exchange, on a piecemeal basis (not as part of body of assets), as part of an orderly disposition.
+3. Valuation of a business as an orderly disposition.
+Worth of a Business in exchange, on a piecemeal basis (not as part of body of assets), as part of an orderly disposition.
 This premise is based on the fact that all of the assets of the business enterprise will be sold individually and that they will experience normal market exposure.

-4. How to value a business as a forced liquidation.
-Value (Worth) of a Business in exchange, on a piecemeal basis (not part of a group of assets), as part of a forced liquidation.
+4. Valuation of a business as a forced liquidation.
+Worth of a Business in exchange, on a piecemeal basis (not part of a group of assets), as part of a forced liquidation.
 This premise contemplates that the assets of the business enterprise will be sold individually and that they will experience less than normal exposure in an open marketplace.

-While virtually any business enterprise may be valued under each of the four fundamental premises, how to value a business conclusion is reached under each premise, for the same business, may be dramatically different.
+While virtually any business enterprise may be valued under each of the four fundamental premises, a conclusion is reached under each premise, for the same business, may be dramatically different.

 Each of the business valuation premises appraisal may apply under the same standard, or definition, of value.
 For example, the fair market appraisal value standard calls for a “willing buyer” and a “willing seller.”
 Yet, these willing buyers and willing sellers have to make an informed economic decision as to how they will transact with each other with regard to the subject business.
 In other words, is the subject business have more value (worth) to the buyer and the seller as a going concern that will continue to operate as such or as a collection of individual assets to be put to separate uses?
 In either case, the buyer and seller are still “willing.”
 So in both cases, they have concluded a set of transactional circumstances that will maximize the value appraisal of the collective assets of the subject business enterprise.

 In valuing a business the valuation expert selects the appropriate premise and methods of value appraisal is an important step in defining the valuation scope.
 Typically, in controlling ownership interest, how the appropriate premise and methods of value appraisal is selected is a function of the highest and best use of the collective assets of the subject business enterprise.
-The decision regarding how to value a business and the appropriate premise and how methods of value are selected is usually a decision made by the value appraisal expert, based upon their valuation knowledge, valuation standards and guidelines, experience, judgment, and analysis.
+The decision to use the appropriate valuation premise and how methods of valuation are selected is usually a decision made by the valuation appraisal expert, based upon their valuation knowledge, valuation standards and guidelines, experience, judgment, and analysis.

 How To Increase Business Value

-The term Business Value (worth) refers to all forms of value (worth) that determine the health and success of a business in comparison to other businesses and using the market place as a reference of value (worth).
+The term Business Value refers to all forms of value that determine the health and success of a business in comparison to other businesses and using the marketplace as a reference of the valuation of a business.

-So how can a business owner increase business value (worth) in addition to increasing revenue?
+So how can a business owner increase business worth in addition to increasing revenue?
 If profit isn’t the only factor that contributes to a business’s value (worth), what else can be done to increase the value of a business (worth)?

-Developing and monitoring certain strategies will not just increase revenue but also increase the value of a business (worth).
+Developing and monitoring certain strategies will not just increase revenue but also increase the valuation of a business.
 Effects take time so it’s smart to start planning and building value (worth) very early on in the early stages of the business.

 Value drivers reduce the risk of owning the business and or increase the probability that the business will grow.
 If these characteristics are present in a business, a buyer will see more value in such a business and will be open to paying a premium price.

-Sixteen Proven Opportunities On How To Increase Business Value (Worth)
+Sixteen Proven Opportunities To Increase a Business Valuation

-1. How To Increase Business Value (Worth) in a Management Team: Many business owners make the mistake of retaining complete control, which makes it hard to separate them from the business.
+1. Increasing Business Worth in a Management Team: Many business owners make the mistake of retaining complete control, which makes it hard to separate them from the business.
 Designating a manager or assembling a management team that is capable of running the business now and after the departure of the owner.

-2. How To Increase Business Value (Worth) in Systems and Procedures: Reliable systems and well documented procedures will help sustain the growth of a business and ensure a smooth transition to a new owner.
+2. Increasing Business Worth in Systems and Procedures: Reliable systems and well-documented procedures will help sustain the growth of a business and ensure a smooth transition to a new owner.
 Create a business plan, job descriptions and systems manuals.

-3. How To Increase Business Value (Worth) in Customers and Suppliers: A business has greater value (worth) when it is protected from the loss of a single customer or dominant supplier; diversifying the customer and supplier base will increase business value by reducing risk.
+3. Increasing Business Worth in Customers and Suppliers: A business has greater value (worth) when it is protected from the loss of a single customer or dominant supplier; diversifying the customer and supplier base will increase business value by reducing risk.
 No one customer should account for more than 20% of your total sales.
-Also, take time to review suppliers this process may reduce cost of goods.
+Also, take time to review suppliers this process may reduce the cost of goods.

-4. How To Increase Business Value (Worth) in Facilities and Equipment: Make sure the facilities are up to code.
+4. Increasing Business Worth in Facilities and Equipment: Make sure the facilities are up to code.
 Invest in new equipment and maintenance and service records.

-5. How To Increase Business Value (Worth) in Financial Disciplines: Much of the value of business (worth) is based on the health of historical income statements and the businesses ability to have healthy and realistic projections.
+5. Increasing Business Worth in Financial Disciplines: Much of the value of a business (worth) is based on the health of historical income statements and the businesses ability to have healthy and realistic projections.
 Therefore financial records need to be accurate and verifiable.

-6. How To Increase Business Value (Worth) in Growth Strategy: The ability to demonstrate a realistic growth strategy is vital to the perceived market value (worth) of a business.
+6. Increasing Business Value (Worth) in Growth Strategy: The ability to demonstrate a realistic growth strategy is vital to the perceived market value (worth) of a business.
 Creating a realistic pro-forma statement with projected discretionary earnings will communicate future opportunities.

-7. How To Increase Business Value (Worth) in Profitability Analysis: First step is to have solid value (worth) appraisal performed by an expert valuation appraisal expert.
+7. Increasing Business Value (Worth) in Profitability Analysis: First step is to have solid value (worth) appraisal performed by an expert valuation appraisal expert.
 The appraisal should present a realistic market value (worth) of a business.
 The appraisal should help the business owner understand some of their business’s value (worth); the next step should be to perform profitability analysis drivers.
 This starts with understanding where the money is made and where the money is lost.
-Finally perform a SWOT analysis.
-This analysis will help identify how the company’s true strengths, known weaknesses, growth opportunities and threats to the future of the business can help in shaping it’s value (worth)
+Finally, perform a SWOT analysis.
+This analysis will help identify how the company’s true strengths, known weaknesses, growth opportunities and threats to the future of the business can help in shaping its value (worth)

-8. How To Increase Business Brand (Worth) Value: Establish and nourish the business’s brand in the marketplace.
+8. Increasing Business Brand (Worth) Value: Establish and nourish the business’s brand in the marketplace.
 Learn how brand awareness can have a substantial increase in business value (worth).

-9. How To Increase Business Value (Worth) of an Operations Manual: Develop and maintain an operations manual.
+9. Increasing Business Value (Worth) of an Operations Manual: Develop and maintain an operations manual.
 Put systems into place that will let a business operate and grow in the absence of the owner.

-10. How To Increase Business Value (Worth) in having Current and Accurate Financials: Be vigil in keeping your books current; showing accurate, clearly identified and consistent records.
+10. Increasing Business Value (Worth) in having Current and Accurate Financials: Be vigil in keeping your books current; showing accurate, clearly identified and consistent records.
 (Remember, besides it ultimately making you more successful, a potential buyer or auditor might be looking at them any day.)

-11. How To Increase Business Value (Worth) of Reputation: Expand individual client lists, networking sources, and especially protect the business’s reputation.
-The reputation of the business owner and the reputation of the business are very often treated as being one in the same.
+11. Increasing Business Value (Worth) of Reputation: Expand individual client lists, networking sources, and especially protect the business’s reputation.
+The reputation of the business owner and the reputation of the business are very often treated as being one and the same.

-12. How To Increase Business Value (Worth) of Intellectual Property: Take care of intellectual property: trademarks, patents, etc. Very often buyers will place significant value on patents and trademarks.
+12. Increasing Business Value (Worth) of Intellectual Property: Take care of intellectual property: trademarks, patents, etc. Very often buyers will place significant emphasis on patents and trademarks.

-15. How To Increase Business Value (Worth) of a Business Appraisal: Have a qualified business value appraisal expert perform a detail value (worth) analysis and prepare a realistic picture of the value (worth) of the business through the eyes of would be buyers.
-The value (worth) of a business is derived from objective and subjective value drivers.
+15. Increasing Business Value (Worth) of a Business Appraisal: Have a qualified business appraisal expert perform a detail valuation analysis and prepare a realistic picture of the worth of the business through the eyes of would-be buyers.
+The worth of a business is derived from objective and subjective value drivers.
 Although subjective value drivers are difficult to quantify they often present the greatest opportunity to increase the value (worth) of a business.

-16. How To Increase Business Value (Worth) of Cash Flow: One of the big players of value (worth) is cash flow.
+16. Increasing Business Value (Worth) of Cash Flow: One of the big players of value (worth) is cash flow.
 Cash flow determines a business’s rate of return of value and net value, as well as a business’s level of liquidity.

-Value flow assessment analyzes value creation at the business level.
-Value flow analysis assessment identifies the activities of a business and then studies the economic implications of those activities.
+Valuation flow assessment analyzes value creation at the business level.
+Valuation flow analysis assessment identifies the activities of a business and then studies the economic implications of those activities.
 It includes four steps:

 1. defining the strategic business unit